MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 ### 2.3.
 Cell composition in numbers
 #### 2.3.1.
 Biomass composition

+The most abundant component is protein, which forms around half of the cell’s dry mass.
+When we divide the proteome into functional groups, we find that the biggest fractions belong to translation, central carbon metabolism, folding, sorting and degradation, and biosynthesis.
+A substantial fraction belongs to proteins that are not mapped (especially in mammalian cells), illustrating that we still lack knowledge about the function of many proteins ([[note-20241016-075937|notes]]).

+[[RNA]] forms 20% of dry cell mass in [[E. coli]], but this number is lower in eukaryotes, such as yeast (11%) or mammalian cells (4%).
+While the total amount of RNA is variable in different organisms, its relative composition is similar – most of the RNA mass is formed by rRNA (80%), followed by tRNA (15%) and mRNA (5%) (BNID 100258, 100261, 106154).

+[[Lipid]] content is the highest in mammalian cells (13%) compared to yeast and bacteria (4-10%, BNID 111209)

+The content of storage carbohydrates varies from around 30% in yeast to 3% in bacteria.

+A small fraction of the cell mass (2- 3%) is formed by small molecules (< 1000 Da) such as metabolites and ions.

+For illustration, the concentrations of the most abundant metabolites in E. coli range from 10−1 to 10−7 moles per cell, corresponding to a range of 108 to only 100 copies per cell [5].

+Similarly, the concentrations of the most common inorganic ions ==(==K+ , Na+ , Mg+ , Ca+ , Cl – span several orders of magnitude [5]. #ISSUE/Typo

+Useful sources for average or “rule of thumb” values include [[BioNumbers]] database [4] and the book [[Cell Biology by the numbers]] [5].

 #### 2.3.2.
 Variability of biomass composition
 #### 2.3.3.
 Biomass composition is not uniform
 ### 2.4.
 Cell size